Analysis | What you need to know about the Republican National Convention

 When is the Republican National Convention?

 The public-facing part of the convention will start Monday.
 It was originally scheduled to be four days long, with speakers all day and into the evening.
 But the convention will be significantly pared down because of the coronavirus pandemic.
-Instead of thousands of attendees, there will be a couple hundred, and the president won’t be traveling for it.
+Instead of thousands of attendees, there will be a couple hundred.

 The actual nomination will happen in Charlotte on Monday, Aug.
-24, with events scheduled for the following three days and ending in Trump giving his speech on Thursday, Aug.
+24, with events scheduled for the following three days and ending with Trump giving his speech on Thursday, Aug.
 27 — although from the White House, not with his party in Charlotte.
+(There will be a crowd in person for the speech.)

-The roll call vote to formally renominate Trump will happen Monday night.
+The roll-call vote to formally renominate Trump and Pence will be Monday morning in Charlotte, not during the prime-time lineup.
 First lady Melania Trump will speak Tuesday, Vice President Pence on Wednesday and Trump on Thursday.

-Ronna McDaniel, chairwoman of the Republican National Committee, told Fox News there will be live programming every night, with keynote speakers and “surprises.”
+Ronna McDaniel, chairwoman of the Republican National Committee, has said Trump will make appearances in the prime-time lineup each night.
+She told Fox News there will be prime-time events from 8:30 p.m. to 11 p.m.
+Eastern time.

-“I feel like it’s in a really good place and we’re now just putting finishing touches on it,” she told Fox News’s Bill Hemmer.
-She said there will be live events during the day, with prime time events at 8:30-11 p.m.
-Eastern.
+McDaniel told The Washington Post in an interview that she believes the convention will convey an optimistic and uplifting tone, which could be a difficult balance to strike in the middle of a pandemic and economic downturn for which the president is getting poor marks.

 The Washington Post will carry the convention live each night.